Resources / Case study

 Powering the solutions that fix healthcare

-Prior authorization is like a microcosm for the healthcare industry – well intended, but unnecessarily complex and indisputably broken.
-It is seen as messy and hard because it necessitates bringing both clinical and administrative data together to form insights and make decisions.
+Prior authorization is a microcosm of the healthcare industry – well intended, but unnecessarily complex and indisputably broken.
+It is messy and hard because it necessitates bringing both clinical and administrative data together from disparate systems to form insights and make decisions.
 The good news is that while it might be messy and hard, Redox is connecting the solutions that will fix it.
 And, if we can fix this, we will be one giant step closer to fixing it all.

 Prior authorization is the worst